29+ Amazing Meeting Statistics 2022: Virtual Vs In-Person Meeting, Zoom, And Productivity

 #18.
 For video meetings, desktop PCs and laptops are essential.

-77% of participants connect to video conferences using a laptop or desktop computer.
+77% of participants connect to video conferences using a laptop or desktop computer in 2023.
 Smartphones take the second position, with roughly 31% of attendees choosing smartphones as their primary method of communication.
 Tablets appear to be the least preferred option, selected by only 13% of responders.

 #19.
 Video conferences substantially improve focus.